danthegoodman1/RedpandaSovereignStructure/README.md

 }
 ```

+This example is a bit more structured because of the performance of smaller models, which we'll dive into below.

 ## Running it

 Check the `running` directory.
 In there you will find numbered scripts that you can execute in order: